0xProject/0x-monorepo/packages/instant/README.md

 yarn deploy_staging
 ```

-Finally, we have our live production bundle that is only meant to be updated with stable, polished releases.
+Finally, we have our live production bundle that is only meant to be updated with stable, polished releases: https://instant.0xproject.com/instant.js

 To build and deploy to this bundle, run